 Co-Director for Faculty Development & Professor of Education

-Joe Seijo has been with the Faculty Center for over 15 years and full-time at Pace since 1997.
+Joe Seijo has been with the Faculty Center for over 18 years and full-time at Pace since 1997.
 He is also an alumnus of Pace, having received a Bachelor's degree in Criminal Justice and a Master's degree in Homeland Security.
-As Assistant Director, Joe assists in all matters pertaining to faculty development and training, as well as overseeing the Instructional Design team at the center.
+As Assistant Director for the Faculty Center, Joe assists in all matters pertaining to faculty development and training, as well as overseeing the Instructional Design team at the center.
 He has worked with numerous faculty throughout the years to assist them in incorporating instructional technology into their curriculum.
-He also developed and facilitates a 3 part Teaching Online Certification program at Pace designed to equip faculty with the essential skills needed for online teaching and learning.
-Some of the areas of expertise Joe has contributed over the years inlcude web development, web conferencing, online media production and digital editing.
+He also developed and facilitates a Teaching Online Certification program at Pace designed to equip faculty with the essential skills needed for online teaching and learning.
+Some of the areas of expertise Joe has contributed over the years include web development, web conferencing, online media production and digital editing.
 In addition to facilitating our regular annual events and workshops, Joe participates in numerous committees dedicated to faculty development and instructional technology.
 Joe is also an adjunct instructor for the Criminal Justice program in Dyson College.

 Manager, Strategic Initiatives, Budget, & Instructional Support

 Lindsay Constantino serves as the Manager of Strategic Initiatives, Budget, and Instructional Support for the Faculty Center for Innovative Teaching & Professional Development.
-She oversees the financial management of four departmental budgets, including a grant and an endowment, as well as, supporting faculty in the effort to learn Blackboard and assists them during all Faculty Center held events.
+She oversees the financial management of four departmental budgets, including a grant and an endowment, as well as, assisting during all Faculty Center held events.
 In addition, she works closely with the executive director to oversee the center's strategic initiatives and to ensure alignment with the University Strategic Plan.
 Lindsay holds a bachelors in International Business Management as well as a Master's degree in Educational Technology.